 Not all vets approve

-As long as you provide a healthy mix of meat, offal, fish, eggs, vegetables and dairy, your vet should have no problem with it.
+As long as you provide a healthy mix of meat, offal, fish, eggs, vegetables, and dairy, your vet should have no problem with it.

 How to introduce your dog to a raw food diet

 If you choose to go down the raw food route, we suggest introducing it slowly so they transition from their current diet to their new one over time.
+You should make sure to:

-Source good quality meat and offal from your butcher and research a healthy diet for the breed, size and type of dog you have.
+Source good-quality meat and offal from your butcher, and research a healthy diet for the breed, size, and type of dog you have.

 Experiment with amounts and include a kibble to help provide anything the raw food diet is missing.

 As you can see, a raw food diet can be a good idea for your dog.
-It mainly comes down to creating a balanced diet with everything your dog needs and securing a viable source of ingredients.
+It comes down to creating a balanced diet with everything your dog needs and securing a viable source of ingredients.

 It does require more work and safe food handling, but if you want to try a raw food diet, there is no real reason not to.
 None that we know of anyway.